 and you were gone, my knight on a mission riding through the night.

-The next morning sure enough, there they were on the coffee table
+The next morning sure enough, there on the coffee table were

 my little red glasses, like there were never gone.
-You mumbled something
+You muttered

 but I saw it, that smug little smile hiding behind your newspaper.